optiklab/SkypeResearcher/README.md

 SkypeResearcher
 ===============

-Research internal data structure of the Skype application with SQLite library on C#.
+It's easy to look inside skype database and read all the chats and contacts when you have access to the PC.
+I've made app to make this happen easily.
+It allows to research internal data structure of the Skype application with SQLite library on C#.

 I found that  Skype uses simple *.db files for data storage!
 For me it became revelation because many years ago I've read about pretty good security level of Skype safety: it used HTTPS, tricky ip-addresses and a code is strongly obfuscated inside.